Nino-cunei/lorentz2022/5-friday/plenary.md

 This is a methodology consideration.

-I6 also helps to get new technologies into the classroom, and from there on firm footing in academic research.
+It also helps to get new technologies into the classroom, and from there on firm footing in academic research.

 One institution needs to spearhead the collaboration